digital-botanical-gardens-initiative/earth_metabolome_ontology/README.md

 # Earth Metabolome Semantic Model
-The first version of a draft of the Earth Metabolome ontology is available at [`em.ttl`](em.ttl) that can replace the enpkg vocabulary.
+The first version of a draft of the Earth Metabolome semantic model is available at [`em.ttl`](em.ttl) that can replace the enpkg vocabulary.
+This model should import the [Natural Product taxonomy](#Natural_Product_taxonomy) described below.

 # Natural Product taxonomy
 The [`npc_taxonomy.ttl`](npc_taxonomy.ttl) file is an OWL ontology for the structural classification of natural products derived from the [NPClassifier tool](https://pubs.acs.org/doi/10.1021/acs.jnatprod.1c00399).